Mudassar Nazar

 Mudassar Nazar (Urdu: مدثر نذر; born 6 April 1956) is a Pakistani cricket coach and former cricketer with a career in Test cricket for Pakistan and in league cricket in Pakistan and England.
 He was an all-rounder and opening batsman who played 76 test and 122 one-day matches for Pakistan.
 After retiring from professional cricket, he has had a number of administrative positions in the cricketing world, including two stints as coach for Pakistan in 1993 and 2001, for Kenya and for several other teams.
 He was born in Lahore, Punjab.

-Currently, he is an Advisor for Lahore Qalandars franchise cricket team in Pakistan Super League.
+Currently, he is an advisor for the Lahore Qalandars cricket team in the Pakistan Super League.

 International career

 Mudassar made his debut in Test cricket for Pakistan against Australia in Adelaide on 24 December 1976.
 The son of Test cricketer Nazar Mohammad, he followed in his father's footsteps to open Pakistan's batting.
 Mudassar now resides in Bolton, England.
 He played for many prominent league teams in Pakistan, and played his last Test match against New Zealand at Auckland on 28 February 1989, but he continued playing first-class cricket until 1993.
 He became the second Pakistani after his father to carry the bat as an opener in the fifth Test of the 1982–83 series against India.

 One time, Mudassar held a record for highest partnership in Test Cricket of 451-runs, for the 3rd-wicket with Javed Miandad, against India at Hyderabad, Pakistan in 1982–83.
 He also holds the record for the slowest Test match century and also in terms of minutes (557).
 He was also a useful bowling option for his captain and earned the reputation of a shock bowler because he was good at breaking long partnerships, besides being a batsman who played long innings.